netcreateorg/netcreate-2018/_build2_files/readme.md

-this is an alternate build system of new file organization leftover from the attempt for a quick conversion of source to replace brunch 2.x.
+This is an alternate build system of new file organization leftover from the attempt for a quick conversion of source to replace brunch 2.x.
+These files have been laboriously transformed to ESM, so I don't want to lose them. they

 however, brunch 2.x is too weirdly shimmed to convert straightforwardly due to: